ActivitySim/activitysim/docs/models.rst

 The main interface to the non-mandatory tour destination choice model is the :py:func:`~activitysim.abm.models.non_mandatory_destination.non_mandatory_tour_destination` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.
 See :ref:`writing_logsums` for how to write logsums for estimation.

 Core Table: ``tours`` | Result Field: ``destination`` | Skims Keys: ``TAZ, alt_dest, MD time period, MD time period``